mrDIMAS/DmitrysEngine/README.md

 # Dmitry's Engine

-Experimental C99 cross-platform header-only 3D game engine with absolute minimum of external dependencies.
+Experimental C99 cross-platform single-compilation-unit (SCU) 3D game engine with absolute minimum of external dependencies.

 Please note, that this engine is at very early development stage and some features maybe very brittle.
-In the `./test` folder you can find the game that I writing using this engine.
+In the `./test` folder you can find the game I'm writing using this engine.

 ## Features
-* Header only - no need to build as separate library, just `#include "de_main.h"` so extremely fast compilation.
+* Single compilation unit - no need to build as separate library: just add `de_main.h` and `de_main.c` to your project.
 * C99 with full compatibility with C++.
 * FBX support - both ASCII and binary
 * Modern rendering techniques, renderer based on OpenGL 3.3 Core.